streamnative/function-mesh-website/versioned_docs/version-0.1.5/scaling.md

 This example shows how to auto-scale the number of Pods for running a Pulsar source connector to `5`.

-1. Specify the the `maxReplicas` to `5` in the Pulsar source CRD.
+1. Specify the `maxReplicas` to `5` in the Pulsar source CRD.
 The `maxReplicas` refers to the maximum number of Pods that are required for running the Pulsar source connector.

     **Example**